CBPC offers Psychotherapy, Training, Supervision, and Continuing Professional Development Courses.

 OPEN EVENTS TO FIND OUT MORE ABOUT TRAINING IN BODY PSYCHOTHERAPY

 Our main course textbook is “Verbal and Non-Verbal Communication in Psychotherapy” by Gill Westland (Norton, 2015).
-Copies are available at open evenings.
+Copies are available to purchase at reduced cost at open evenings.

-Babete Rothschild will be offering Somatic Trauma Therapy Training again in 2022-2023.
+Babete Rothschild is offering Somatic Trauma Therapy Training again in 2024-2025.
 The training is online with maximum numbers of 24 participants.
-We are now taking bookings for it.
-Early booking is advised as this course fills quickly.
+Applications are being taken.
+It is a Continuing Professional Development training.

 ONE DAY CONFERENCE: BEING IN TOUCH: COMMUNICATING THROUGH TOUCH IN PSYCHOTHERAPY

 A film of the day is available to buy from Whole Being Films